freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/1-prepare-artwork.md

 ---
 uid: tutorial_backglass_1
-title: Realistic Looking Backglass - Create Artwork
+title: Realistic Looking Backglass - Prepare Artwork
-description: How to edit art in Photoshop
+description: How to prepare the backglass artwork in Photoshop
 ---

 # Finding Artwork